 If there is one supplement we should all take to improve and maintain good heart health it is Omega 3 and CoQ10.

 We absolutely NEED these to ensure a healthy heart.

 You can get Omega-3 by adding 2 servings of fish a week to your diet.
 Just by adding Omega-3, you actually reduce the risk of dying of heart disease.
 If you don’t eat enough fish, you should definitely take a supplement.

 Omega-3 fights inflammation.
-Any inflammation can damage your blood vessels and lead to a stroke or even a heart disease.
+Any inflammation can damage your blood vessels and lead to a stroke or even heart disease.

 Omega-3 Will also decrease bad cholesterol, lower blood pressure, irregular heartbeat, and decrease the risk of heart disease.

 I recommend: Nordic Naturals Ultimate Omega

 Coenzyme Q10 is a nutrient our bodies make but as we get older, we produce less of it.
 As this natural process happens, we should find a way to supplement our deficiency.
-We can get them from the foods we eat like fish, meats, vegetables oil, asparagus and broccoli.
+We can get them from the foods we eat like fish, meats, vegetable oil, asparagus, and broccoli.

-We can also take a CoQ10 vitamin as a way to supplement.
+We can also take a CoQ10 vitamin as a way to supplement it.

 Whatever method you use is fine as long as you include CoQ10 to your daily regimen.

 CoQ10 can lower blood pressure and is used to treat heart failure and other heart conditions.
 They also have been proven to help prevent cardiovascular disease.

-Not only is it ranked one of the top Supplements because of its cardiovascular benefits, it also has tons of added bonuses.
+Not only is it ranked one of the top Supplements because of its cardiovascular benefits, but it also has tons of added bonuses.

 The one I recommend is actually a combination of The Omega-3 along with CoQ10.

 TAKE CARE OF YOUR HEART!
 Make changes where you need to so you can live your best life possible.
 Adding Omega-3 and CoQ10 supplements into your daily regimen will get you one step closer.